livaage/hep-ml-templates/README.md

 - ⚡ **Zero-Config Start**: Works out of the box with sensible defaults
 - 🔧 **Selective Installation**: Install only the components you need
 - 🚀 **CLI-First**: Powerful command-line interface for rapid experimentation
+- � **Standalone Projects**: Export templates to create your own self-contained, editable ML projects.
-- 📊 **Multi-Algorithm**: XGBoost, Decision Trees, with easy extensibility to PyTorch, GNNs, and more
+- �📊 **Multi-Algorithm**: XGBoost, Decision Trees, with easy extensibility to PyTorch, GNNs, and more

 ---

-# 📖 Usage Guide
+# 📖 Workflows

-Perfect for researchers, data scientists, and HEP analysts who want to rapidly prototype and experiment with different ML approaches on particle physics data.
+This guide covers three main workflows:

+1.  **Rapid Prototyping**: For quickly experimenting with different models, datasets, and configurations directly within this repository.
+2.  **Standalone Projects**: For when you're ready to create your own self-contained, customizable project based on these templates.
+3.  **Existing Project Integration**: For upgrading your existing ML pipeline with hep-ml-templates components in just a few lines of code.

+---

+## Workflow 1: Rapid Prototyping

+This workflow is ideal for initial exploration.
+You work directly inside the cloned `hep-ml-templates` repository, giving you immediate access to all components and configurations.

-## 🚀 Quick Start (30 seconds)
+### 🚀 Quick Start (30 seconds)

 This is currently a development library.
 Here's how to get started:

-### Step 1: Get the Code
+#### Step 1: Get the Code
 ```bash
 # Clone or download the repository
 git clone https://github.com/Arvind-t33/hep-ml-templates.git
 cd hep-ml-templates
 ```

-### Step 2: Install with Dependencies
+#### Step 2: Install with Dependencies
 ```bash
 # Install everything you need
 pip install -e '.[all]'